 are remote workers more likely to be laid off? by Alison Green on March 30, 2022 A reader writes: Several full-time, long-term employees (with 20+ years of service) are getting laid off at the end of the year and a few others are retiring.
 This came as a terrible shock to my team but to me the writing has been on the wall for a while now.
 (I’ve been job hunting for several months.)
 Our company is going through a major organizational shift and jobs are being outsourced (and were cut a couple years ago too).
 Management is clear that the job cuts are due to business shifts and not personal or performance-related (other teams and locations are also experiencing job cuts).
 I am definitely shocked that even a supervisor is being laid off (my guess is she’s too expensive after her 25 years).
 The rest are remote workers, some have been at the company for several years and others have worked for decades.
 I’m wondering what the possibility is that remote working played a factor in these people being cut.
 Are remote workers more vulnerable to being cut as they’re “out of sight, out of mind” or seen as less dedicated for not making the commute to be physically present and collaborate with people when they live in the same city?
 Yes, I do think that in many cases remote workers are more likely to be cut.
 Not in a company where nearly everyone is remote, of course — but in companies where a large portion of the workforce is on-site, remote workers do tend to be seen as easier to cut.
 Some of that is that their work can be (but isn’t always) less visible.
 A lot of it is about relationships — bonds tend to be stronger when you get a lot of face time (although again, not always) and there can be a human bias factor in who’s being cut (although less so if those decisions are made many levels above you).
 And sometimes, even if only unconsciously, the person who comes into the office every day can seem more invested than the person who doesn’t.
 (None of this is necessarily reasonable, by the way, and I’m not defending it.
 It’s just sometimes the reality of it.)
 It can also be an indirect effect that builds up over time: because you’re remote, you’re not at the top of people’s minds when they’re thinking about who should take on a high-profile project, and you’re not in ad hoc conversations that spring up spontaneously and turn into decision-making and substantive work.
 You’re not developing relationships as easily or expanding your network as broadly because you’re not on-site, and so you’re not the first person a higher-up thinks of for a new initiative, and you’re not getting mentored as naturally.
 All of those things can create a situation where you’re not cut because you’re remote, but because being remote has made subtle (or not so subtle) shifts in the role you’re playing on your team.
 That’s not always the case, of course.
 There are many remote workers who are great at building relationships and ensuring their work is visible.
 And there are companies that are really good at looking at actual work contributions rather than the factors above, even when a person is less visible.
 But can it be a thing that remote workers are more at risk of being cut when cuts are happening?
 Definitely, and it’s something you should be thoughtful about if you’re working remotely at a company where a lot of your colleagues are on-site.
-You may also like:does working remotely harm your chances of advancement?my coworker pressures me to take his shifts at the last minute ... because he knows I can't afford to say nocan I ask my boss if layoffs are coming? { 104 comments }
+You may also like:does working remotely harm your chances of advancement?my coworker pressures me to take his shifts at the last minute ... because he knows I can't afford to say nowhen can I ask a potential employer about working remotely? { 104 comments }

 Rolly* March 30, 2022 at 2:06 pm “I am definitely shocked that even a supervisor is being laid off ” In the two rounds of layoffs my organization had, in both cases it include people at all levels.
 Actually in the first one, one of the key decisionmakers for the layoffs was laid off – she actually participated in the decision to end her job (which made sense from an organizational point-of-view and got her some props all around).